A rendering of the resort, set to open in 2025. Photo: Zion Canyon Hot Springs

 After a long day of hiking in Zion National Park, mountain biking near Hurricane, or exploring the stunning state parks of southern Utah, there’s nothing better than relaxing your sore muscles with a long, hot soak.
 Unfortunately, the closest Zion hot springs — Pah Tempeh hot springs — closed in 2013 due to threats from fallen rocks, erosion, and a lack of maintenance.

-But hikers and bikers can rejoice, because in about one year, the springs will once again be available for soaking — and they’ll have saunas, lounge chairs, and cocktail service, too.
+More than a decade later, hikers and bikers can rejoice.
+The springs are once again available for soaking complete with saunas, lounge chairs, and cocktail service, too.

-The New Zion Canyon Hot Springs is set to have a whopping 53 pools.
-The majority (32) will be fed by the natural springs, while another 16 will have minerals added to enhance their natural benefits.
-There will also be three cold-dip pools, a hot tub, and a freshwater swimming pool, as well as a retail area, an on-site restaurant and bar service, and and adults-only area, encompassing more than half the pools.
+The new Zion Canyon Hot Springs has more than 50 pools.
+The majority are fed by the natural springs, while a set of pools in the adults-only section are matched to famous waters around the world like the Dead Sea and Blue Lagoon.
+There are also cold-dip pools, a hot tub, and a freshwater swimming pool, as well as a retail area, an on-site restaurant and bar service, and an adults-only area, encompassing more than half the pools.

 zion hot springs - new 2025 resort